Kieran-Shaw/audit-bill-extraction/README.md

 ## extraction_routing

-- Route the bill to the correct extraction method
+- Route the bill to the correct sensible endpoint